aitorcas23/astro-i18n-route-gen/package/README.md

 # `Astro i18n Route Gen`

-This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that clones the pages routes for internationalization.
+This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that automatically generates localized pages routes for astro i18n.

 Astro 4 supports i18n routes.
 For that, in the [documentation](https://docs.astro.build/en/guides/internationalization/#create-localized-folders) it's mentioned that you need to create individual `/[locale]/` folders in your pages.
 In big projects, maintaining multiple duplicated pages can be tedious.